Superamaja/nist-stm-tip-detector/README.md

 **processor.py** - A program designed to process STM images and extract the dangling bond features from them to ensure consistency in the data along with matching the detector's extraction process for predictions.

+The following flags can be used to run the processor:

 -   `-d` - Activates the debug mode, which will display each training image along with the extraction of each ROI.
 Useful for visually debugging the ROI that becomes the new training data.

--   `-s` - Start index for which image to start processing.
+-   `-s <start_index>` - Start index for which image to start processing.
 Useful for debugging at a certain point in the dataset.

--   `-i` - The image directory to process.
+-   `-i <image_directory>` - The image directory to process.
 Overrides the default image directory in a variable at the top of the file.

 **trainer.py** - A program designed to train a machine learning model on the extracted features from the STM images.
 Comes with detailed logging for efficient model fine-tuning.